 In every HHNE Hebrew language course, students engage in discussions, search for information, express thoughts and exchange opinions through listening, speaking, reading and writing in Hebrew.

-Modern Hebrew I covers the basic vocabulary, pronunciation, and facility with grammatical forms necessary for oral communication.
+Modern Hebrew I covers the basic vocabulary, pronunciation, and understanding of grammatical forms necessary for oral communication.
 This is accomplished through the use of topics describing opinions, places, people and different moods.

 Our goal is to help our students to learn and to uncover the meaning of the core principles of mathematics.

 Pre-Algebra gives students a strong background in the types of mathematical reasoning and problem-solving that serve as a foundation for future math study.

 Algebra I uses variables to extend the laws of arithmetic.
 Following a brief review of pre-algebra, the topics covered include real numbers, solving equations, operations on polynomials, systems of equations and graphs, radicals and exponents, fractional and quadratic equations and inequalities.

 Geometry takes an inductive approach to mathematics integrating arithmetic, measurement, algebra, formal geometry and logical reasoning.